helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - Vote Requirements: veIOT

 ## Summary
-Redundant Coverage is defined as hotspots that are less than 8 resolution 11 hexes apart.
-When hotspots providing Redundant Coverage witness a beacon, only the first to witness shall be rewarded if there are more than 14 witnesses.
-If there are 14 or fewer witnesses, all shall be rewarded.
+Currently hotspots receive rewards for *Redundant Coverage*.
+This HIP proposes to only reward the first hotspot to witness in areas with *Redundant Coverage* when there are greater than 14 witnesses to a beacon.
 ## Motivation
-Currently hotspots receive rewards for Redundant Coverage.
-This HIP proposes to only reward the first hotspot to witness in areas with Redundant Coverage when there are greater than 14 witnesses to a beacon.
-- Hotspots that are less than 8 resolution 11 hexes apart are providing Redundant Coverage.
+- Hotspots that are less than 8 resolution 11 hexes apart are providing *Redundant Coverage*.
 - Disuade people from installing multiple hotspots per location when additional rewards are the motivation.
 - Encourage people to spread out to under served areas.
 - Some people belive Proof of Coverage rewards are broken and alternatives should be developed.